matter-labs/era-compiler-llvm/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation
 - [ ] Is there sufficient documentation?
 - [ ] Is the ReadMe.md file up to date?
+- [ ] Have you run a spelling and grammar checker?

 ## Best Practices
 - [ ] Follow Single Responsibility principle?